What we do

 THE BEFF STORY

-BEFF started, five years ago, as a “passion project” amongst friends who wanted to create a versatile platform where local stories and voices could be heard.
+BEFF started in 2011 as a “passion project” amongst friends who wanted to create a versatile platform where local stories and voices could be heard.
 Driven by a collective vision – founded on the belief in the power of the storyteller to uplift and inspire change – we have continued to draw on our individual strengths and networks to grow BEFF.
 With the work of foundational programme development, building networks and shaping partnerships in place, we are now turning our attention to enhancing the delivery of impacts rather than any further escalation in size.

 BEFF is – by design – a small project, powered almost entirely by volunteers and made possible by the financial and in-kind contributions of our partners and supporters.
 That said, we have attracted a sizeable collective of filmmakers, musicians, conservation and indigenous organisations, academics, government partners, local businesses and passionate individuals who converge each year to mount our three thematic programmes.